ducroq/doc_chat/README.md

 - **EU Data Sovereignty**: All components comply with EU data protection regulations
 - **Simple Document Management**: Add text files to a watched folder for automatic processing
+- **Metadata Support**: Include bibliographic data for academic publications and other documents
 - **Natural Language Querying**: Ask questions about your documents in natural language
 - **Source Citations**: All answers include references to source documents
 - **GDPR Compliance**: Built with privacy by design principles